Glossary

 Impairment

 According to IAS 36, an impairment exists if the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and its value in use.
-To determine whether an impairment exists, companies are required to perform annual impairment tests for all assets except goodwill.

 Innovation management